|Course Number||Course Title||CL||LAB||CR|

 Chicago, IL 60606

 Specific Admission Requirements

 Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than March 10, 2017 (with the exception of the interview) for Fall 2017 admission.

 - High school or college biology with lab and chemistry with lab, both with grades of “C” or higher;

-- College preparatory algebra I with a grade of “C” or higher or NHTI’s MT 103 and MT 104 both with grades of “C” or higher;
+- College preparatory algebra I with a grade of “C” or higher or NHTI’s MATH 092C with a grade of “C” or higher;

 - High school level physics is recommended;